What is café insurance?

 If you employ staff, you're legally required to have employers' liability insurance.

 And what would happen if you had to close for a period, for whatever reason?
 Any disruption to your business could be especially damaging if your loyal customers go off and find a new favourite hangout.

 Here are a few different types of insurance that could help keep your café running smoothly

 - Buildings insurance: Do you own the building where your café is located?
 If yes, then you'll need buildings insurance to cover the cost of repairing any damage to the structure of your building, or rebuilding it if necessary.

-- Contents insurance: You’re likely to have plenty of stock on site to keep hungry customers fed, as well as expensive kitchen kit, furniture, pots and pans and crockery, all of which are essential to the day-to-day running of your business.
+- Contents insurance: You’re likely to have plenty of stock on site to keep hungry customers fed.
+You may also have expensive kitchen kit, furniture, pots and pans and crockery, all of which are essential to the day-to-day running of your business.
 Contents insurance will cover you against theft, fire, or damage.

 - Employers' liability insurance: This cover is a legal requirement if you have one or more employees, and offers protection if your employees are injured or become ill as a result of working for you.

-- Business interruption insurance: Having to close your café for a few days or even weeks is never ideal, but business interruption insurance can help cover any loss of income while you get things up and running again.
+- Business interruption insurance: Having to close your café for a few days or even weeks is never ideal because of, for example, a fire in the kitchen. but business interruption insurance can help cover any loss of income while you get things up and running again.